chrisbeckett/rbk-slack-webhook/README.md

 ## What does it do?

 This connector runs as an Azure Function and provides a webhook URL for Rubrik Security Cloud (RSC, formerly Polaris) to send alerts to.
-This provides simple connectivity to Slack as it sends alert information as cards into a Slack channel.
+This provides simple connectivity to Slack as it sends alert information as BlockKit formatted messages into a Slack channel.

 ![alt text](https://github.com/chrisbeckett/rbk-slack-webhook/blob/main/slack-event.png "Slack screenshot")